 This is the second installment in a series of articles on tackling systemic racism.
 You can read the first installment of “Inclusive Kitchen: Tackling Systemic Racism”, a Q&A with BLACK FOODIE founder, Ellen Asiedu here.

-This week, we’re speaking with Chef Philman George, who will also be present on the upcoming Inclusive Kitchens panel at RC Show 2021.
-As Corporate Chef for High Liner Foodservice, Philman George will be lending his seafood expertise to RC Show 2021 on the Culinary Stage‘s ‘Seafood is Better To-Go’ and the ‘It’s Back…The Alaska Wild Throwdown’ workshops.
+This week, we’re speaking with Chef Philman George, our moderator for the Inclusive Kitchens panel at RC Show 2021.
+As Corporate Chef for High Liner Foodservice, Philman George also lent his seafood expertise to RC Show 2021 on the Culinary Stage‘s ‘Seafood is Better To-Go’ and the ‘It’s Back…The Alaska Wild Throwdown’ workshops.